endlesslydivided/endlesslydivided/README.md

 ### Short description:
-This is a course project, the main goal of which was to study the process of developing a desktop application using a database.
+This is a project, the main goal of which was to study the process of developing a desktop application using a database.
 The project implements the architectural pattern MVVM.
 The database creation script is attached to the project.
 Year of development: 2021.

 ### <a href="https://github.com/endlesslydivided/FoodTrack-OOP-Course_project">Link to the project </a>